Bitmun/rsschool-cv/cv.md

 * **Discord:** BITmun9 (@bitmun)
 ***
 ### About myself: ###
 Born in Brest, Belarus, 18 years old.
 I started studying programming at the university in my first year.
 No experience in IT yet.
+Seriously determined to learn IT and become a Frontend developer.
 ***
 ### Skills and Proficiency: ###
 * **HTML, CSS3**